Lea DeLaria Of ‘Orange Is The New Black’ Says ‘The Rage Continues’ In Season 5

 — Lea DeLaria (@realleadelaria) May 11, 2017

-One of the interesting aspects of Season 5 of Orange Is The New Black is that it takes place over the course of three days.
+One of the interesting aspects of Season 5 of Orange Is the New Black is that it takes place over the course of three days.
 This should make for an interesting season because it will give the producers plenty of opportunity to go into depth with the main characters and with supporting characters.
 Hopefully, that means they will also include backstories of characters that have not been shown yet.

-Even though Season 5 of Orange Is The New Black was leaked by hackers in April, fans seem to be just as excited about the release of the new season in June.
+Even though Season 5 of Orange Is the New Black was leaked by hackers in April, fans seem to be just as excited about the release of the new season in June.
 While many fans may have been overly excited about watching the new season and downloaded the hacked version, they have not been able to watch it all.
-Only the first 10 of 13 seasons were released by the hacker, so fans will still have to tune in to watch the last three episodes on Netflix.
+Only the first 10 of 13 episodes were released by the hacker, so fans will still have to tune in to watch the last three episodes on Netflix.

-Fans of Orange Is The New Black can look forward to seeing more of Piper and Alex, Big Boo, Taystee, Red and other favorite characters.
+Fans of Orange Is the New Black can look forward to seeing more of Piper and Alex, Big Boo, Taystee, Red, and other favorite characters.
 New characters have also been added.
-Unfortunately, fans will miss seeing Poussey but hopefully, she will be a part of the fifth season in the memories of the remaining characters.
+Unfortunately, fans will miss seeing Poussey, but hopefully, she will be a part of the fifth season in the memories of the remaining characters.

-In case you’ve somehow missed the trailer for Orange Is The New Black, here it is:
+In case you’ve somehow missed the trailer for Orange Is the New Black, here it is:

 NEW ORANGE IS THE NEW BLACK SEASON 5 TRAILER pic.twitter.com/lzAxY9yFuj